 Forums allow carers to share their views, concerns and experiences in a safe and friendly environment.
 They provide an opportunity for carers to hear about changes to services directly from the professionals who are planning and making the changes, and for carers to have a say, so that they have a positive impact on what is proposed.
-If you would like to find a forum to discuss services for a specific condition, please see our Calendar or use the Contact Us page to request a call back.
+If you would like to find a forum to discuss services for a specific condition, please see our What's On guide or use the Contact Us page to request a call back.
 If you feel unable to attend a forum but would like to share your views, please let us know as we would be happy to try and help.

 - Find out about the Kirklees Mental Health Carer Forum here

 Carer well-being is particularly important during the coronavirus crisis.